Liberty Science Center: Where Science Comes To Life

 0

-Driving up to Liberty Science Center in Jersey City, my whole family was excited and intrigued by the unique building with a concrete sphere attached to it.
+As we drove up to the entrance of Liberty Science Center in Jersey City, my whole family was excited and intrigued by the unique building with a concrete sphere attached to it.
 Yet walking inside the 300,000 square-foot museum was even more impressive—our eyes were immediately drawn to the enormous expanding sphere in the air, complete with a scissor-like connector known as the Hoberman Sphere, a centerpiece of the museum since it opened in 1992.
 With 12 museum exhibition halls, 110 species of animals, hurricane-and-tornado-force wind simulators, and the Western Hemisphere’s biggest planetarium—Liberty Science Center is an interactive museum that makes science and physics fun.
 We were able to be paleontologists, learn about the force of the wind, play with a bright giant light, and climb into the first suspended play space in the world.
 It’s no wonder this intriguing place is not only on our list of must-see museums but also on our list of top aquariums and zoos in NJ.
-Read on for more about our visit, what my kids learned while there (me too), and why heading to Liberty Science Center for a day trip is a must. (feature photo taken at Liberty Science Center)
+Read on for more about our visit, what my kids learned while there (me, too), and why heading to Liberty Science Center for a day trip is a must. (feature photo taken at Liberty Science Center)

 Jersey City Microbes Rule

 Step inside a giant microscope at Microbes Rule at Liberty Science Center!
+Photo Credit: NJ MOM

 From the Hudson River to the Woolly Mammoth, Liberty Science Center has it all